josdoaitran/microservices-everything/microservice-testing.md

 # Write tests.
 Not too many.
 Mostly integration.
 "Kent C. Dodds"
 Refer to: https://kentcdodds.com/blog/write-tests
 We tend to write test and focus more on Integration test to detect and prevent issues soon.
-It can be the main factors to build up the test strategy with Honeycob testing from Pyramid testing.
+It can be the main factors to build up the test strategy with Honey-cob testing from Pyramid testing.

 # Contract testing in Microservice testing
 Contract Test: is a software testing methodology that tests the interactions between different microservices or software components based on the contracts between them.
 In contract testing, each service or component is given a contract, which defines how to work with the service and which responses to accept.